ysjin94/Slaying-the-Spire/README.md

 # Building Deck :
 ![card_choice_screen](utilities/Building_deck_.png)

-  We are using the data form https://spirelogs.com/stats/silent/tierlist.php.
+  We are using the data form (https://spirelogs.com/stats/silent/tierlist.php) as a base data.

   The AI always going to select the highest overall score cards.(The Top one is overall, Bottom is upgrade Bonuce )